itskipronoh/shift_masters/README.md

 ## Overview
 Shift Masters is a robust mobile application developed using React Native, designed to simplify the process of hiring individuals and moving teams for a seamless household relocation experience.
-The application employs AI-powered sentiment analysis to ensure the quality of service is continuously improved based on user feedback.
+The application employs AI powered sentiment analysis to ensure the quality of service is continuously improved based on user feedback.

 ## Features:
 Item Packing: Organize and list items with ease.